Valerie has been an online writer for over eight years. Her articles often focus on surgery and pet care.

-Simon's surgeries are as follows: neutering (6 months old), luxating patella repair (1 year), and teeth cleaning (5 years).
-Yes, teeth cleaning is a surgery - he had anesthesia and the vet removed two teeth.
+We have two Cockapoo dogs, Simon and Alvin.
+In seven years, they have had six surgeries.
+Simon's surgeries are as follows: neutering (six months old), luxating patella repair (one year), and teeth cleaning (five years).
+Yes, teeth cleaning is a surgery—he had anesthesia and the vet removed two teeth.

-Alvin's surgeries are as follows: neutering (7 months), anal gland removal (4 years) and ACL repair (6 years).
+Alvin's surgeries are as follows: neutering (seven months), anal gland removal (four years), ACL repair (six years), and tumor removal (eight years).

-Each of these 6 surgeries was necessary to maintain our dogs' health and welfare (although some people debate the health benefits of neutering).
+Each of these seven surgeries was necessary to maintain our dogs' health and welfare (although some people debate the health benefits of neutering).

 Suppose your dog has a persistent issue that's not usual for him - he's throwing up, limping, running with a hitch, climbing stairs slowly, or hopping on 3 feet.
 Maybe he's not eating or he's scooting (dragging his butt on the ground).
 Of course you take him to the vet.

 Sometimes the diagnosis is simple.
 Sometimes more tests are required.
 Sometimes the word "surgery" is mentioned.
-By the time we got to the last surgery we experienced - Alvin's ACL repair - the word "surgery" did not receive the best reaction.
+By the time we got to Alvin's ACL repair - the word "surgery" did not receive the best reaction.
 We knew that hopping on 3 legs wasn't a good thing, but surgery?
 Really?